Organ Scholarship at Wakefield Cathedral

 The music department at Wakefield Cathedral is an active department.
-It is headed by the Canon Precentor, although this post is currently vacant, and is run by the Director of Music, Thomas Moore aided by the Assistant Director, Sachin Gunga.
+It is headed by the Canon Precentor, Leah Vasey-Saunders, and is run by the Director of Music, Thomas Moore aided by the Assistant Director, Sachin Gunga.
 The department undertakes a full programme of events including touring, recording, concert performances and broadcasting.

 Former organ scholars at Wakefield Cathedral have gone on to careers in cathedral music, most notably in recent years to be Director of Music at Liverpool Metropolitan Cathedral, Director of Music at Norwich Catholic Cathedral, and Assistant Organist at Brecon Cathedral.